anilzen/anilzen.github.io/content/post/2023/misner-hyperboloidal/index.md

 $$\tau = t + r - L \ \mathrm{archtanh }\ \frac{r}{L}.$$
 The metric becomes
 $$ ds^2 = - f d\tau^2 - \frac{2 r^2}{L^2} d\tau dr + \left(1+\frac{r^2}{L^2}\right) dr^2. $$
-This metric is particularly nice because it can be written as the sum of the Minkowski metric and a scaled null form
+This metric is particularly nice because it can be written in Kerr-Schild form[^kerrschild] as the sum of the Minkowski metric and a scaled null field
 $$ ds^2 = - d\tau^2 + dr^2 + \frac{r^2}{L^2} \left(d\tau - dr\right)^2. $$
 The singularity at the cosmological horizon $r=L$ is resolved.
 This construction is hyperboloidal and allows us to perform numerical calculations including the cosmological horizon.
 The time slices resolve the coordinate singularity in the previous conformal diagram.
 Instead, we obtain a smooth foliation of the cosmological horizon, as seen below.
 The diagram also demonstrates that Kerr-Schild coordinates beyond the horizon resemble trumpet slices in black hole spacetimes.